Daniel Suárez: 2026: Spire Motorsports

 On October 22, 2025, it was announced that Suárez will drive the No. 7 Chevrolet for Spire Motorsports for the 2026 season, replacing Justin Haley.
+He started the season with a 13th place finish at the Daytona.
+Suárez scored his first win with Spire Motorsports at Charlotte, after rain canceled the rest of the race.

+On April 1, it was announced that Suárez would return to the Craftsman Truck Series for the first time since 2021 at Bristol, driving the No. 71 for Spire.

 Personal life

 Suárez resides in Huntersville, North Carolina.
-In 2022, Suárez became engaged to Julia Piquet, daughter of three-time Formula 1 World Champion Nelson Piquet.
-The couple married on July 30, 2024, in Brazil.
+In 2022, Suárez became engaged to Julia Piquet, daughter of three-time Formula One World Champion Nelson Piquet.
+The couple married on July 30, 2024, in Brazil.The couple welcomed their first child, Otto Suárez Piquet, on September 22, 2026.

 On April 29, 2024, Suárez announced via social media that he had passed the U.S. Citizenship Exam.
 On June 18, 2024, Suárez officially became a dual citizen of Mexico and the United States after completing the Oath of Allegiance.

 In popular culture

 In 2017, Suárez voiced the character Daniel "Danny" Swérvez in the Pixar film Cars 3.

 In 2019, Suárez made a cameo in the movie Stuber.

 In 2020, Suárez appeared on The Bump, a video podcast that is part of the WWE Podcast Network.
 Suárez spoke in a segment that included Rey Mysterio.

 From 2022 to 2023, Suárez appeared on the Today Show two times.
-On the October 14, 2022 episode, Suárez participated in an interview with Tom Llamas about his first NASCAR Cup Series victory.
+On the October 14, 2022, episode, Suárez participated in an interview with Tom Llamas about his first NASCAR Cup Series victory.
 His second appearance came alongside Jeff Gordon on January 25, 2023, where they did an interview to promote NASCAR's 75th season.